mephas/mephas/README.md

 <a id="r-package-mephas-installations"></a>
 ## **R package mephas, installations**

+**We suggested to use the latest version of R and RStudio.
+The old version may not support some visualization functions**

 #### R package needs to be installed in R console.
 If you have not installed R, download R first:

 * R (latest version, >=3.5.0), [download here](https://www.r-project.org/)